BloomTech-Labs/underdog-devs-be-a/__tests__/README.md

 !
 Please do not alter this file unless you have expressed consent from the Product Release Managers !

-# Testing your Components
+# Summary
-This is to be a standard for endpoint codes coming from the BACKEND.
+This is to be a standard for Response Codes from backend endpoints.
+Response codes range from
+ - Sucess ( 200 - 299 )
+ - Redirect ( 300 - 399 )
+ - Client Errors ( 400 - 499 )
+ - Server Errors ( 500 - 599 )
+**400 & 500 Errors are General/Unknown Errors -- all others have known causes**

 ## Status Codes:
 Please see [documentation](https://github.com/mdn/content/blob/main/files/en-us/web/http/status/index.md?plain=1) if you have questions about implementation